thingsdb/ThingsDocs/v0/content/overview/variable.md

 - `tmp = ...`
 - `var1 = ...`

-Variable created within a block become *local*.
+Variables created within a block become *local*.
 They can only be used within the block.
 See the example below:

 ```thingsdb,json_response
 a = 'This is a variable!!!';